Steward

 Classify invoices separately from quotes and tenant messages.

-Attach each source document to a service event.
+Attach each attached invoice to a service visit.

-Export records into a packet a third party can review.
+Export records into a report a buyer, lender, insurer, or broker can review.

 All guides